Pensions & Retirement advice

 If you’ve had several jobs over your working life or your work’s changed schemes, you might have more than one pension plan out there.
 And, although you’re not contributing to these anymore, you’ll still have money invested and a pot to take in the future.

-It could be that keeping that investment where it is, is the best thing for you or it might be better to switch your existing scheme, or even take out another one entirely.
+It could be that keeping that investment where it is, the most suitable thing for you or it might be better to switch your existing scheme, or even take out another one entirely.
 And you can take 25% as tax-free lump sum to do whatever you like with.
 It doesn’t matter how much you’ve got saved – everyone gets this financial benefit regardless.
+The 25% tax free lump sum for defined benefit works slightly differently.

 In some cases, you can even withdraw your whole pension pot in one go (although you’ll be taxed for anything over the first 25%).
 It all depends on the type of scheme you’re invested in and your individual financial circumstances.